solliancenet/microsoft-postgresql-developer-guide/pandoc/temp/mysql-developer-guide.md

 be deployed with the `New-AzResourceGroupDeployment` PowerShell command in the Quickstart or the `az deployment group create` CLI command.

-## Connect and query Azure Database for PostgreSQL Flexible Server using PostgreSQL Workbench
+## Connect and query Azure Database for PostgreSQL Flexible Server using pgAdmin

-This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using PostgreSQL Workbench, a UI-based management tool.
+This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using pgAdmin, a UI-based management tool.

 ### Setup

 Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.

-Download PostgreSQL Workbench from the [PostgreSQL Downloads.]
+Download pgAdmin from the [PostgreSQL Downloads.]

 ### Instructions

-Explore the [Use PostgreSQL Workbench with Azure Database for PostgreSQL Flexible Server Flexible Server] article to perform the following activities:
+Explore the [Use pgAdmin with Azure Database for PostgreSQL Flexible Server Flexible Server] article to perform the following activities:

 -   Create a new database in the Flexible Server instance
 -   Create, query, and update data in a table (inventory)
 -   Delete records from the table

-> ![Note icon][Note] **Note:** PostgreSQL Workbench can automatically
+> ![Note icon][Note] **Note:** pgAdmin can automatically
 > initiate an SSL-secured connection to Azure Database for PostgreSQL Flexible Server.
 > However, it is recommended to use the [SSL public certificate] in the
 > connections.
-To bind the SSL public certificate to PostgreSQL Workbench,
+To bind the SSL public certificate to pgAdmin,
 > choose the downloaded certificate file as the **SSL CA File** on the
 > **SSL** tab.